-Any student that is behind 10 days in a class that they have been in attendance for will automatically take a drop/withdrawal from that course and will re-enroll at the beginning of the course.
+Any student that is behind 10 days in a class that they have attended, may, at the discretion of the instructor and administrator, be dropped or withdrawn from that course.
+That course will turn to an INC and arrangements possibly can be made with the instructor to finish the course.
 Any student with 2 drops/withdrawals or receiving an "F" in any course from Southwest Community High School in the period of a semester will be dropped from enrollment and placed at the bottom of the waiting list.